Volunteering with Your Live‑in Vehicle

 Caravaners will need to take their tow car out to the car park once they've unhitched.

 If you want to camp with your friends who are also using a van, please try to arrive at the same time so we can easily put your vans together.
-(Driving in convoy is fun!)
+(Plus, driving in convoy is fun!)

 If some of your friends are using a tent then unfortunately you will not be able to camp together with them.
 Fire safety precautions mean tents and vans are strictly separated into different parts of the campsite.

-Apologies, but we do not provide power to anyone's tent or van, outside of very specific medical circumstances.
+Sorry, we do not provide power to anyone's van (or tent), outside of very specific medical circumstances.
 But remember free phone charging sockets and boiling water are always on offer in our campsite marquee.

-Please don't run a generator or your engine in our campsite to charge your batteries, as this is extremely disruptive to those camped around you.
+Do not run a generator or your engine in our campsite to charge your batteries.
+This is extremely disruptive to those camped around you.